Daley Blind: Bayern Munich

 On 5 January 2023, Blind joined Bundesliga club Bayern Munich on a contract until the end of the season.

+Girona

+On 7 July 2023, Blind joined La Liga club Girona on a two-year contract.
+On 12 August 2023, he made his debut for the club in a 1–1 draw against Real Sociedad.
+On 3 January 2024, Blind scored his first goal for Girona in a 4–3 win over Atlético Madrid.
+It was the club's first ever league victory over Atlético and the result ensured that Girona would be equal on points with Real Madrid at the top of the table at the halfway point of the La Liga season.
+On 15 May 2024, Girona announced that Blind had signed received a one-year contract extension, keeping him with the club until June 2026.

 International career

 Youth

 Blind was called up to the Netherlands under-17 squad for 2007 European Championships.
 After missing out the opening match through suspension, he scored a brace against Iceland in the second match but picked up an ankle injury in that match that ended his participation in the remainder of the tournament.
 He was called up to the under-21 team for several 2011 European Championship qualifiers but did not leave the bench.
 On 13 October, he made his first appearance in the campaign, coming on as a substitute for Ajax teammate Siem de Jong in a 4–0 win away at Poland.